 \section{Abstract}

 We study the effect of hole doping on the Kitaev spin liquid (KSL) and find that for ferromagnetic (FM) Kitaev exchange $K$ the system is very susceptible to the formation of a FM spin polarization.
-Through density matrix renormalization group (DMRG) simulations on finite systems, we uncover that the introduction of a single hole with a hopping strength of just $t\sim{}0.28K$ is enough to disrupt fractionalization and polarize the spins in the [001] direction due to an order-by-disorder mechanism.
+Through density matrix renormalization group simulations on finite systems, we uncover that the introduction of a single hole, corresponding to $\approx1\%$ hole doping for the system size we consider, with a hopping strength of just $t\sim{}0.28K$ is enough to disrupt fractionalization and polarize the spins in the [001] direction due to an order-by-disorder mechanism.
 Taking into account a material relevant FM anisotropic spin exchange $\varGamma$ drives the polarization towards the [111] direction via a reorientation transition into a topological FM state with chiral magnon excitations.
 We develop a parton mean-field theory incorporating fermionic holons and bosonic spinons/magnons, which accounts for the doping induced FM phases and topological magnon excitations.
 We discuss experimental signatures and implications for Kitaev candidate materials.

-\section{Introduction}
+\textbf{INTRODUCTION}

 Kinetic ferromagnetism, resulting from the subtle interplay between the motion of electrons and their interactions, provides a counter-intuitive example of a strong interaction effect in condensed matter physics~\cite{Auerbach1998,Mattis2006}.
 Nagaoka~\cite{Nagaoka1966} famously showed how the interference of paths from a single hole doped into a half-filled Hubbard model with infinite repulsion $U$ can lead to a ferromagnetic (FM) state in a system that typically supports antiferromagnetic (AFM) order.
 Given that the required large interaction limit is an experimental challenge, signatures of Nagaosa's ferromagnetism have only recently been observed experimentally in quantum dots~\cite{dehollain2020nagaoka} and semiconductor heterostructures~\cite{Ciorciaro2023}.
 In this context, intriguing questions are whether similar kinetic magnetism can appear in other correlated models that are experimentally accessible; and whether the kinetic FM state itself can be non-trivial, e.g., host chiral excitations.